-CTE S Standards and Benchmarks 15.0 Troubleshoot heating, air-conditioning and refrigeration electrical control systems and their componentsThe student will be able to: 15.01 Identify and explain the operations of electrical control systems and their components (zone damper motors, duel fuel lock out controls, outdoor thermostats/low ambient controls, defrost controls/timers and auxiliary heating controls, contactors, relays, circuit boards, motors, solenoids, and thermostats.).
+CTE S tandards and Benchmarks 15.0 Troubleshoot HVAC/R electrical control systems and their componentsThe student will be able to: 15.01 Identify and explain the operations of electrical control systems and their components (e.g. zone damper motors, contactors, relays, circuit boards, motors, solenoids, thermostats, etc.).
 15.02 Troubleshoot protection devices, such as fuses and breakers.
-15.03 Identify, install and troubleshoot controls for heating, air-conditioning and refrigeration systems.
+15.03 Identify, install and troubleshoot controls for HVAC/R systems.
 15.04 Explain the operation of different types of electromechanical communicating, humidity control, and Wi-Fi and programmable operating thermostats.
 15.05 Troubleshoot operational problems for different types of electromechanical communicating, humidity control, and Wi-Fi operating thermostats.
-16.0 Select and test electrical generation and distribution components for commercial heating and air conditioning systemsThe student will be able to: 16.01 Determine wire sizes and voltage drops.
+16.0 Select and test electrical generation and distribution components for commercial and residential HVAC/R systemsThe student will be able to: 16.01 Determine wire sizes and voltage drops.
 16.02 Describe the operation of various types of transformers.
 17.0 Analyze fluids, pressures, refrigerants and related codesThe student will be able to: 17.01 Identify and explain general safety issues and EPA rules and regulations regarding the handling of refrigerants.
 17.02 Define and explain pressure, fluid and temperature.
 17.03 Explain the standards for and ways to measure and calculate absolute and gauge pressures.
 17.04 Identify and explain the classifications, properties and uses of different refrigerants based on chemical composition.

 CTE S tandards and Benchmarks 17.05 Explain how fluids react and flow in a closed versus an open environment or vessel.
 17.06 Define and identify "color-coding" of refrigerant cylinders.
 17.07 Explain the proper methods of transferring, storing and recovering refrigerants.
 17.08 Explain the effects of an improper refrigerant and contaminants in a system.
 17.09 Identify the refrigerants in common use and state the types of applications in which each is used.
 17.10 Describe how azeotropes and near-azeotropes differ from each other and from so-called pure refrigerants.
-17.11 Compare and interpret a P-T chart for pure refrigerants, azeotrope, and near-azeotrope refrigerants and explain the difference between bubble point and dew point.
+17.11 Compare and interpret a Pressure/Temperature (P/T) chart for pure refrigerants, azeotrope, and near-azeotrope refrigerants and explain the difference between bubble point and dew point.
 17.12 Demonstrate refrigerant leak detecting methods.
 17.13 Identify the different types of oils used in refrigeration systems and explain their relationships to the various refrigerants.
 17.14 Explain how to add and remove oil from a system.
 17.15 Describe how to test oil and acid for contamination.
-18.0 Evaluate heating, air-conditioning and refrigeration system components and accessoriesThe student will be able to: 18.01 Explain the types, operation, use and requirements of a.
+18.0 Evaluate HVAC/R system components and accessoriesThe student will be able to: 18.01 Explain the types, operation, use and requirements of a.
 Compressors (such as reciprocating, rotary, screw, scroll and inverter) b.
-Condensers and evaporators (such as evaporative condensers, evaporative coils, shell and tube, tube within a tube and fin and tube) Metering devices (such as adjusting automatic and thermostatic expansion valves, fixed orifices, stepper motor electronic expansion valve (EEV), solenoid EEV and other devices available on the local market) 18.02 Identify the location and explain the uses of refrigerant flow accessories.
-18.03 Identify the location and explain the uses of heating, air-conditioning and refrigeration-system accessories (such as receivers, dryers/filers, solenoid valves, heat exchangers, accumulators, suction filter, oil separators, evaporator pressure-regulating valve, crankcase pressure-regulating valves, hot gas bypass valves and check valves).
-19.0 Fabricate and service the piping, tubing and fittings used in the heating, air-conditioning and refrigeration industryThe student will be able to: 19.01 Identify and explain the purpose of the piping, tubing and fittings used in the heating, air-conditioning and refrigeration industry.
+Condensers and evaporators (such as evaporative condensers, evaporative coils, shell and tube, tube within a tube and fin and tube) d c.
+Metering devices (such as adjusting automatic and thermostatic expansion valves, fixed orifices, stepper motor electronic expansion valve (EEV), solenoid EEV and other devices available on the local market) 18.02 Identify the location and explain the uses of refrigerant flow accessories.
+18.03 Identify the location and explain the uses of HVAC/R system accessories (such as receivers, dryers/filers, solenoid valves, heat exchangers, accumulators, suction filter, oil separators, evaporator pressure-regulating valve, crankcase pressure-regulating valve hot gas bypass valves and check valves). ?
+S, 19.0 Fabricate and service the piping, tubing and fittings used in the HVAC/R industryThe student will be able to: 19.01 Identify and explain the purpose of the piping, tubing and fittings used for electrical, gas, exhaust and drain components.
 19.02 Bend tubing, using tube benders.